 - Baccalaureate coursework that demonstrates a strong liberal arts background is required.

-- Credit for elective courses transferred from other graduate (non-social work program).
-A maximum of six (6) semester hours toward the Standard MSW degree option and a maximum of three (3) semester hours toward the Advanced Standing option taken for graduate credit in other approved graduate programs may be considered for elective credit.
+- Credit for elective courses transferred from another graduate (non-social work program) program.
+A maximum of three (3) semester hours toward the Standard MSW degree option and a maximum of three (3) semester hours toward the Advanced Standing option taken for graduate credit in other approved graduate programs may be considered for elective credit.
 A petition for transfer credit must fulfill the conditions listed below:

 - The work must have been performed while the student was enrolled in good standing as a graduate student.